Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Numerical Experiments

 Finally, for each experimental configuration, results are averaged over 50 independent repetitions.
 We report the mean error together with the corresponding 95\% confidence intervals.
 To study the convergence rate of the excess classification risk defined in \eqref{eq:def-excess classification risk}, we use log$_2$--log$_2$ plots of the empirical excess risk as a function of the sample size.
 Specifically, the horizontal axis corresponds to $\log_2N$, where $N$ denotes the number of training trajectories for all class $k$.
 We assume balanced classes, that is $N_k=\tfrac{N}{K}$.
 The vertical axis corresponds to the $\log_2$ of the excess classification risk.
 All implementations are carried out in Python and PyTorch.

-\paragraph{NN-based vs.\ B-spline–based plug-in classifiers.} Figure~\ref{fig:NN-basedVSB-spline-based_and_NN-basedVSdirectNN} (left) shows that, in the one-dimensional setting, the proposed NN-based plug-in classifier achieves a faster convergence rate of the excess classification risk defined in \eqref{eq:def-excess classification risk} as the training sample size $N$ increases.
+\textbf{NN-based vs.\ B-spline–based plug-in classifiers.} Figure~\ref{fig:true_bk_and_path} (right) shows that, in the one-dimensional setting, the proposed NN-based plug-in classifier achieves a faster convergence rate of the excess classification risk defined in \eqref{eq:def-excess classification risk} as the training sample size $N$ increases.
 In particular, for small sample sizes $N$, B-spline–based classifiers outperform neural networks classifiers; when $N$ is sufficiently large, the excess risk of the NN-based method continues to decrease significantly, whereas the B-spline–based approach shows a clear saturation effect.
 Moreover, as noted in \citet{zhao2025drift}, B-spline–based estimators of the drift function become computationally expensive in high-dimensional settings, which limits their practical applicability beyond low dimensions.